lucasktlee/posts/drafts/pe-co-investments.md

 ## Co-investments — A Bespoke Process

+### Access to Co-investment Opportunities

 How does an institutional investor get access to co-investment opportunities with a fund sponsor?
 The negotiations for access to co-investments will often begin at the time the institutional investor decides to make a capital commitment to the fund sponsor’s fund, i.e. during the fundraising process.
-The fund sponsor will often have made a determination—in consultation with its counsel—on whether to offer co-investment opportunities at all and if it decides to do so, how to document it; whether in the limited partnership agreement of the fund and side letters issued by the fund to certain investors, or in the form of an oral agreement to offer suitable co-investment opportunities to certain investors.
+The fund sponsor will often have made a determination—in consultation with its legal counsel—on whether to offer co-investment opportunities at all and if it decides to do so, how to document it; whether in the limited partnership agreement of the fund and side letters issued by the fund to certain investors, or in the form of an oral agreement to offer suitable co-investment opportunities to certain investors to avoid the need to disclose the offer of co-investment opportunities to other investors.

 In my experience, the trend among fund sponsors to is to explicitly document in the limited partnership agreement of the fund their discretion to offer co-investment opportunities to limited partners of the fund and third parties, such as the following example from a pan-Asia buyout fund: